BruhfessorX/cybercraft5e/docs/player-options/races/vampyrus.md

 ---

 ## In the World
-- **Shadow Politics:** The Vampyrus nation wields influence in Echolight City through espionage, trade, and assassination.
+- **Shadow Politics:** The Vampyrus nation wields influence in Echo City through espionage, trade, and assassination.
 - **Factions:** Some clans integrate into mortal society, while others isolate themselves in decadent courts hidden from the sun.
 - **Appearance:** Pallid skin, eyes that glow faintly in darkness, elongated canines, and an air of predatory elegance.